Initial preservation : 1984 - 2002 (Gordon Bate)

 However in early 2001 everything changed.
 Gordon contacted me and offered the opportunity to purchase the vehicle.
 I remember accepting his offer to visit with excitement.CRG 163 - Initial recovery and rescue

 In June of the following year a date was set, that being the 9th of June, 2002 and I dully travelled with others to a location on the outskirts of Manchester to meet Gordon.
 Again as with others before I was to meet him at a location in the middle of nowhere.
 When we met we chatted for a short while before being invited to follow him for a number of miles along country lanes to the hidden location of 163.
-I remember entering a farm before suddenly seeing 163 appear silently from behind a barn.First meeting with ex CRG163 under the ownership of Gordon Bate.
+I remember entering a farm before suddenly seeing 163 appear silently from behind a barn.Top left images is CRG163 parked on the farm before recovery.
+Top right is Mr Gordon Bate inside CRG163.
+Bottom left image is of recovered CRG163 on the way home to North West Wales.
+Bottom right image is of CRG163 safely home in North West Wales.

 Unfortunately by this time the vehicle had deteriorated as it had not moved for a number of years.
 The vehicle was thoroughly checked over by a mechanic friend for any issues such as air pipe or water issues as well as other roadworthiness checks.
 On receiving the green light from my mechanic friend the deal was done.
 Before we departed I remember Gordon affectionately placing his hand on the front of 163 and saying “look after yourself old girl”.
 Suddenly we were homeward bound returning 163 once again to North Wales.Ex CRG163 heading westbound near Chester - homeward bound (photo courtesy of Ray Jones).

 At this time I must pay homage to Gordon Bate for saving so many Crosville vehicles including mine from a more unstable future.
-Sadly Gordon is no longer with us unfortunately, however 163 lives on as well as his initial efforts of preservation.The only photo available of Gordon Bate from the front of ex CRG163The restoration work begins...
+Sadly Gordon is no longer with us unfortunately, however 163 lives on as well as his initial efforts of preservation.The restoration work begins...

 A lot of travelling was undertaken across the country, tracking down and sourcing parts.